Here are some of the goodies we brought back from Malaysia.

 Oh no, our flight was delayed for almost 2 hours.
 We only found out when we were lining up to check-in our luggage.

 Well, we just had to find a place where Ben can plug in his notebook to pass time.

 I had a slice of cheesecake from Secret Recipe to pass time.
 It was RM7.55 (CAD2.50).

 The airport for quiet as our flight was in the middle of the night.
-More on following page.
-Click here to continue reading
+Continue reading

 My sister and family brought us out for a farewell dinner in a seafood restaurant in the neighborhood before our flight home.

 You’ll never find such huge signboard in Vancouver.
 Business must be good as this is the 3rd branch of this restaurant.

 Condiments; chopped Thai chili, minced garlic and soy sauce.

 This is the signature dish of the restaurant; steamed fish in supreme broth with “la la” (a kind of clam).
 The broth has a hint of wine and spiciness.
 Continue reading

 My brother in law picked Ben and I up from Kepong after work.
 They live nearer to the KLIA.
 We had a late night flight back to Vancouver.